 So when we are talking about lies and we are talking reputation, the law is [founded] not with a concern for the truth.
 And I think that is important.
 I think a lot of the issues we were trying to fix with the Defamation Act 2013 were gorunded in that presumption of a gentleman’s good reputation.

-The other thing I wanted to say, which speaks to Rachel’s presentation particularly I think, is that wasn’t one piece of law that needed to correct and fix, there was no silver bullet.
+The other thing I wanted to say, which speaks to Rachel’s presentation particularly I think, is that wasn’t one piece of law that we needed to correct and fix, there was no silver bullet.

-What we felt was that there were lots of aspects to the law: the presumption of harm; the inflexible definition of truth; After the Event Insurance Premiums and Confiditional Fee Agreements; case management decisions, related to the presumption of a jury, and when you determine meaning; and also lawyers fees; and the fact that some of the defences were very complex because they have been developed over many years; and the trivial claims, the possibilty you could to go after secondary publishers.
+What we felt was that there were lots of aspects to the law: the presumption of harm; the inflexible definition of truth; After the Event Insurance Premiums and Confiditional Fee Agreements; case management decisions, related to the presumption of a jury, and when you determine meaning; and also lawyers fees; and the fact that some of the defences were very complex because they have been developed over many years; and the trivial claims, the possibilty you could to go after a secondary publisher.

 When these were tweaked, the effect was not to draw a nice bright line between virtuous, public interest free speech on the one hand; and righteous protection of reputation on the other.
 There is still a massive grey area.
 And the test cases we have seen like Cooke and Lachaux on section 1, and the old defences of Flood and Reynolds: there are huge grey areas, and those grey areas do still exist under the Defamation Act 2013, we can’t deny that.
 And I think they would still exist however we write the law.
-But I do think that the grey area has shifted a little towards free speech.
+But I do think that the centre of gravity has shifted a little towards free speech.
 And I do talk to lawyers who back that up.

 So just to conclude my remarks, I will just observe and affirm that there is a right to reputation.
 PEN and the Libel Reform Campaign, we are not free speech extremists, and we do think there should be effective remedies for ordinary people being smeared by wealthy media companies.
 We actually did a project called the Alternative Libel Project, which was chaired by Stephen Sedley and Eric Barendt was that panel, that recommended increased use of mediation, to perhaps take some of the financial sting out of libel disputes.
-And if there were more of those kind of disputes, I don’t think we would knee jerk object to that.
+And if there were more of those kind of disputes, I don’t think we would knee-jerk object to that.

 So there is this right to reputation and its derived from Article 8 [ECHR].
 But that’s human rights law.
 And so one thing we are looking at and talking about is whether companies should be taken out of the law, because they don’t have any feelings, and can’t have that psychological, visceral distress that individuals who are smeared undoubtedly experience.
 And so I do wonder whether we should really create some kind of bespoke law that relates to companies.
 Something we can talk about later too.